(Read about our ratings)

 I get pitches to review new true wireless earphones almost every day.
 Most seem like perfectly fine products, but there’s nothing special enough about them to warrant a review.
 The AXS Audio Professional Earbuds ($149, all prices USD) don’t look any different from most other true wireless earphones, but their pedigree got me interested.
 They’re made by a team who formerly led Riva Audio, which built some of the best Bluetooth speakers yet made.

-The team’s led by Rikki Farr, a music-biz professional who’s worked with numerous artists through the last 50 years; and Don North, a veteran speaker engineer who’s worked for Harman and Boston Acoustics.
+The team’s led by Rikki Farr, a music-biz professional who’s worked with numerous artists through the last 50 years, and Don North, a veteran speaker engineer who’s worked for Harman and Boston Acoustics.
 According to Farr, his main focus in developing the Professional Earbuds was sound quality, followed by battery life and comfort.
-Farr says they voiced the earphones for a subjectively flat response (which, sadly, isn’t the norm, but isn’t all that unusual, either), then added loudness compensation, to boost the bass and treble as the volume is turned down, so the sound should retain the same character at all volumes.
+Farr says they voiced the earphones for a subjectively flat response (which, sadly, isn’t the norm but isn’t all that unusual, either) and then added loudness compensation, to boost the bass and treble as the volume is turned down, so the sound should retain the same character at all volumes.

 The earphones are IPX4-rated, which means they can survive contact with moisture (like sweat) but not immersion in water.
 They include a charging case that adds another 38 hours to the total rated run time and is compatible with wireless chargers.
 Battery life is rated at more than ten hours when the earphones are used at a volume level of 60% without active noise canceling, and more than eight hours with ANC on.
 The press release talks about low-latency operation, but doesn’t specify which Bluetooth codecs are included.